NickWilder223/numGenerator/README.md

 2.  https://churchunlimited.com/messagecatalog/
 3.  https://churchunlimited.online/nextsteps (Currently in testing phase as of 3/7)

 <p>These are just the front facing products that I've created.
-Mainly I've been redesigning and creating a lot of employee related products to maximize efficiency of our staff, but unforunately these require some sort of login.
+Mainly, I've been redesigning and creating a lot of employee related products to maximize efficiency of our staff, but unforunately these require some sort of login.
 Some of the larger "behind-the-scenes projects" are a sub-domain for the production department, a staff website, a ton of work to better assist our volunteers on https://churchunlimited.online, and many many more.
 I'd love to show you what is all apart of those sites if given the opportunity. </p>

 <p> I hope that this project gave a better understanding for my programming abilities.
 I'd love to show off more over call/zoom/teams.
 You can contact me via email at
 nickwilder208@gmail.com or by phone at (281) 714-9105.